lidofinance/docs/docs/guides/deposit-security-manual.md

 ### EOA account

 It might be any EOA account under the member's control.
 Send the address of its account to Lido for submitting it to the smart contract.
-Make sure, that account has enough balance (1 Eth or more) to make stopping transactions.
+Lido will provide some ETH to make stopping transactions if needed (shouldn't ever be the case).
 Note, all actions, except sending the stop message, would be done off-chain.

 ### Run lido-council-daemon